×

 -ir ¡Vení acá! — Come here!

-Not too bad, right?
-Even better, there are no irregular command forms in the voseo.
+There are no irregular command forms in the voseo.
 The closest thing to an exception is the verb ir (to go), which simply has no voseo equivalent.
-Luckily, in just about all contexts where you would otherwise use ir, the versatile verb andar works just fine.
+Luckily, in just about all contexts where you would otherwise use ir, andar works just fine.

-Here’s a list of commonly used affirmative commands with vos in Spanish.
+Here’s a list of commonly used affirmative commands with vos.

 Affirmative commandEnglish translation